 Varied Funding Sources

-Many times, nonprofits have niche or specific work they do.
-For instance, an organization that provides services to victims of sexual assault will often look to funding from Department of Justice, Office on Violence Against Women and a few other niche or smaller realms of funding.
+Many times, nonprofits have a niche or specific work they do.
+For instance, an organization providing services to victims of sexual assault will often look to funding from the Department of Justice, Office on Violence Against Women, and a few other niches or smaller realms of funding.
 One way to increase funding options is to expand the services and programs you offer to make your organization more relevant to a broader base of funders.
 This is especially important right now due to the changing political scene and funding cuts.
-Your board and executive should identify areas for expansion that still align with your core mission but also expand what you’re doing.
+Your board and executive should identify areas for expansion still aligning with your core mission but also expand what you’re doing.
 So, sexual assault services?
 What was previously just funded by Department of Justice and the Office on Violence Against Women now becomes applicable to Department of Health and Human Services, Substance Abuse and Mental Health Services Administration, state funding opportunities, and foundation funding opportunities.

 As a nonprofit, unrestricted funding is hard to come by.
-With sister enterprises, a nonprofit can establish a funding source that will assist in sustainability and the golden unrestricted dollar.
+With sister enterprises, a nonprofit can establish a funding source to assist with sustainability and the golden unrestricted dollar.
 When determining what enterprises make sense for your organization to branch out into, research the work you already do and think about how other organizations, both for-profit and nonprofit, could benefit from your experience and expertise.
-For example, you’re an established nonprofit that provides curriculum development and professional development services to educational institutions.
-With little time and effort, you can establish a for-profit enterprise model that helps education companies develop their own curriculum and implementation services for educators.
+For example, you’re an established nonprofit providing curriculum development and professional development services to educational institutions.
+With little time and effort, you can establish a for-profit enterprise model helping education companies develop their own curriculum and implementation services for educators.

-When considering each approach to creating a sustainability funnel there is one additional element that cannot be overlooked, staff.
+When considering each approach to creating a sustainability funnel, there is one additional element to not overlook: staff.
 You must continuously develop your staff’s knowledge and skills to successfully support both your nonprofit and for-profit endeavors.
-As you develop each employee, you will create an unparalleled professional standard and a foundation that will lead your organization to a great deal of success.
+As you develop each employee, you will create an unparalleled professional standard and a foundation to lead your organization to a great deal of success.